Painting your kitchen cabinets is one of the most terrifying projects you can take on as a new homeowner

 - (1) Pack Fine Sand Paper – GRAB A FIVE PACK FOR LESS THAN $6

 I have to confess, I am as lazy as they come when I DIY!
-When I DIY I try to find ways to take projects that work and make them easier.
-If I can get the same great result with half the work, why would I do it any other way?
-This is what ultimately made me decide to paint my kitchen cabinets using chalk paint.
+If there is a way to take a project and make it easier, I will find it!
+The results won’t reveal your secret of only doing half the work, so why do it any other way?
+Ultimately, this is what lead me to decide to paint my kitchen cabinets using chalk paint.
 With chalk paint there is no need to prime or sand your project down to bare wood!
 This was a lifesaver considering the thick cherry wood stain on my cabinets!

-All our kitchen cabinets needed were a good cleaning with a degreaser.
+All our kitchen cabinets needed before being painted was a good cleaning with a degreaser.
 Degreaser can be made at home by mixing Dawn dish detergent and water in a spray bottle.
-After making my mixture I removed the old cabinet pulls that were on each door and drawer.
-I decided to upgrade to handles and pulls in an antique silver instead of putting the old hardware back on.
-Then I worked on wiping down my kitchen cabinets as thoroughly as possible.
-I allowed the kitchen cabinets to dry overnight.
+Remove your old cabinet pulls before going to work.
+Work on wiping down your kitchen cabinets as thoroughly as possible.
+After a good degreasing, I allowed the kitchen cabinets to dry overnight.
 When I woke up the next morning I taped the cabinets off from the walls and counters.

 Although most bloggers recommend you take the doors off you cabinets I did not.
 Our kitchen cabinets were built with hidden hardware that attaches to the back of the door.
 I was not worried about painting around them as I knew any small mistakes wouldn’t show.
 If you have door hardware that shows, I highly recommend you remove your doors before you begin painting.